D Block (film): Development

-In February 2020, YouTuber Vijay Kumar Rajendran (of Eruma Saani fame) announced his directional debut in a film starring Arulnithi in the lead and produced by cinematographer Aravinnd Singh under the banner MNM Films with the tentative title as #Arulnithi15 (the actor's 15th film in leading role).
-The film marked Arulnithi's fifth project with Aravinnd Singh after Demonte Colony (2015), Aarathu Sinam (2016), Iravukku Aayiram Kangal (2018) and K-13 (2019).
+In February 2020, YouTuber Vijay Kumar Rajendran (of Eruma Saani fame) announced his directorial debut in a film starring Arulnithi in the lead and produced by cinematographer Aravinnd Singh under the banner MNM Films with the tentative title as #Arulnithi15 (the actor's 15th film in leading role).
+The film marked Arulnithi fifth project with Aravinnd Singh after Demonte Colony (2015), Aarathu Sinam (2016), Iravukku Aayiram Kangal (2018) and K-13 (2019).

 Casting

 Avantika Mishra was cast in the film as the female lead opposite to Arulnithi.
 Apart from the direction, Vijay Kumar Rajendran was also acting in the film in a prominent role.
 It was reported that Arulnithi was playing the role of a college student and to prepare for his role, he took some weight loss.

 Music

-The songs were composed by Ron Ethan Yohann and Kaushik Krish while the latter did the film score.
+The songs were composed by Ron Ethan Yohann and Kaushik Krish, while the latter did the film score.
 The first single from the film titled "Ice Katti Kuruvi" was released by Think Music India on 4 February 2022.